Video Content

 Eligibility of Hacks

-Although the list team allows certain hacks for records on the list, a player may not submit a record obtained using hacks designed to alter or bypass the gameplay in any way.
-This guideline includes but is not limited to Noclip, GDBot/XBot/YBot, Macros, and Speedhacks.
-Please refer to this section for a list of allowed hacks for records on the Demon List.
+Although the list team allows certain hacks for records on the list, players may not submit records obtained using hacks designed to affect the gameplay in any way.
+Please refer to this spreadsheet for a list of allowed hacks for records on the Demon List.

-Any records involving a player enabling or disabling allowed hacks to change the difficulty of the level will be rejected!
+Enabling or disabling allowed hacks to change the difficulty of the level is considered a loophole and will be rejected!

-In addition to using only allowed hacks, users of Mega Hack v7 and above are expected to follow additional requirements: - Cheat indicator on endscreen must remain enabled (this should be enabled by default) - The FPS counter built into Mega Hack must be enabled
+In addition to using only allowed hacks, users of Mega Hack v7 and above must follow additional requirements: - Cheat indicator on endscreen must remain enabled - The FPS counter built into Mega Hack must be enabled

 Framerate Guidelines